“I NEED A 3 MINUTE VIDEO. HOW MUCH WILL THAT COST?”

 “It’s not the size of the grocery bag that determines the cost.
 It’s what you put in it.“

-It’s not the length of a video that’s necessarily going to determine the price – it’s what goes into making it, and also – who makes it.
-Generally speaking, how much a video is going to cost is dependent on what goes into these three buckets:
+It’s not the length of a video that’s necessarily going to determine the price – it’s what goes into making it.
+Generally speaking, how much a video is going to cost is dependent on what goes into these three areas:

 Pre-production, as the word implies, is all the work that happens before production begins.
 This is where meetings, concept development, research, emails, calls, scheduling, story-boarding and some script writing frequently occur.